 JustFaith Ministries envisions a vast community of faithful people, transformed by the Spirit, and leading extraordinary lives of compassion.

-by Jack Jezreel, President & Founder, JustFaith Ministries
+by Jack Jezreel, Founder of JustFaith Ministries

 One of the most fundamental insights of the Gospel, reinforced by the experience of human beings all over the planet, is that the fully human, fully alive person is someone who loves wide.
 To be whole, says Jesus, is to care not only about the most immediate relationships—family and friends, for example—but to love beyond those with the same last name, same zip code, same flag, or same skin color.
 Wisdom and holiness, says our faith tradition, is discovered in an active love that embraces all, especially those who have been exploited, impoverished, and abandoned.
 God’s love and God’s world were meant to be shared by all!